-The department considered a range of information, including research by the Murray-Darling Basin Authority (the MDBA), to understand the impact of water recovery and to identify communities for inclusion in the program.
+The department has considered a range of information, including the 'Independent assessment of social and economic conditions in the Murray-Darling Basin' report (Sefton report) and research by the Murray-Darling Basin Authority (the MDBA), to understand the impacts of water recovery and to identify communities for inclusion in the program.
 The MDBA's research, the 2016 Northern Basin Review and 2017 Basin Plan Evaluation, identified varying degrees of social and economic impacts on Basin communities.
+The Sefton report is available here.